Brewhan/MazeRunner/RUN_GUIDE.md

 ## This guide will assist with running the code on the device and  common issues encountered when trying to run your code on the device.
 Please feel free to add your own thoughts here.
 #
 ## Sample Pre-requisites
-- Arduino IDE
+- Download Latest Arduino IDE
-    - Library Manager -> Pololu3piPlus32U4
+    - In the Library Manager, get the Pololu3piPlus32U4 library
--Clone the Repo
+- Clone this Github repository
    - Run `install.bat`

   OR